 The outbreak of the global pandemic COVID-19 disrupted every industry, and the mandated lockdown shifted offices to home.
 Though the sudden shift of work policies was a breeze for many, it became an unforeseen challenge for others, especially architects.
 After a brief study of the remote working effects on different industries, I decided to elucidate how remote working for architects will look like in the future.

 This read will emphasize everything from using technology for structure modelling and blueprinting to managing client expectations remotely.
-In addition, I will also shed some light on architectural firms already having a remote work model.
+In addition, I will also shed some light on remote architecture firms already having a virtual work model.

 Let’s begin with answering the first question,